suffolklibraries/lgc/content/collections/events/blank-page-14-04.md

     content:
       -
         type: text
-        text: 'Join photographer Gillian Allard for this creative workshop for 10-16 year olds at Ipswich County Library.
-Create a unique time-lapse film by playing with photography and sound effects.
+        text: 'Join digital artist Michelle Brace for this creative workshop for 10-16 year olds at Ipswich County Library.
+Create your own digital billboard using text, collage materials and visual mixing techniques!
 This workshop is part of '
       -
         type: text
         marks: